 Ways to Increase Your Confidence

-Learning to accept yourself and your disability is the first step in building your confidence.
-This can be difficult, especially if you are someone who has recently become disabled and is now struggling to adapt to your new circumstances.
-Acceptance must come first because we cannot be confident in ourselves if we do not accept our disability.
-A disability may change some ways that you live your life, but it does not change who you are, because everyone is a person before they are a person with a disability.
+Learning to accept yourself and your impairment is the first step in building your confidence.
+This can be difficult, especially if you are someone who has recently become impaired and is now struggling to adapt to your new circumstances.
+Acceptance must come first because we cannot be confident in ourselves if we do not accept our impairment.
+An impairment may change some ways that you live your life, but it does not change who you are, because everyone is a person before they are a person with an impairment.

 Self-confidence is something that must come from within, and this can begin by training yourself to think positively.
 If you notice yourself thinking negatively, remind yourself of all the great qualities you possess.
 Examples of positive self-affirmations could be reminders of qualities such as your kindness or loyalty, or reminders of recent accomplishments that make you feel proud of yourself.
 If you pay attention to when you are thinking negatively about yourself, you can eventually train yourself to think positively instead, and thereby foster your self-confidence.